Donations of medical assistance of individual animals are available.

 Sponsorships of individual animals are not available.

 Understandably, many sponsors want to give money as a form of insurance in an effort to help an animal become adopted and kept from being euthanized.
-Unfortunately, with over 20,000 animals entering the shelter each year we cannot ever guarantee that this will not happen.
+Unfortunately, with over thousands of animals entering our open-admission shelter each year, we cannot ever guarantee that this will not happen.

 Sadly, pets in shelters, especially those who stay long term, may develop behavior issues which make the pet unsafe for adoption.
 Kennel stress can cause pets that did well at intake to become aggressive to other pets and people.
 If these problems cannot be re-mediated by behavior modification or changes in schedule and environment, we may need to make the decision to humanely euthanize the pet.